-"Like any other tool, browser fingerprinting can be used for good or bad," said Daniel Ayoub, a product-management executive with LexisNexis who presented the findings along with his colleague Dean Weinert.
+"Like any other tool, browser fingerprinting can be used for good or bad," said Daniel Ayoub, a product-management executive with LexisNexis who presented the findings at the RSA Conference along with his colleague Dean Weinert.

 "This is used every day in the background by ecommerce solutions, and most users are unaware," he said.
 "But most people in this room are OK with that."